-IL027 Interdisciplinary Computer Modelling may not be taken by students who have already taken, or are taking, PX277 Computational Physics or PX390 Scientific Computing or PX425 High Performance Computing.
+IL027 Interdisciplinary Computer Modelling may not be taken by students who have already taken, or are taking, PX281 Computational Physics or PX390 Scientific Computing or PX425 High Performance Computing.
 You should note that PX390 is a prerequisite for PX425.

-Options available with different CAT Weightings
+Options available with different CATS Weightings

 Preregistration and Acceptance

 Some departments restrict numbers on certain modules and may operate a separate registration system or a system of preregistration in April, May and June of the previous academic year.
 You should check this with the individual departments concerned, but it is the case with some IATL and WBS modules (for WBS you must use my.wbs.ac.uk).
 Note also that there are two types of WIISP modules: co-curricular (not for credit but appear on your record) and credit-bearing.

-It is also possible that the department giving a module may not wish to approve it as an unusual option for other reasons than lack of spaces.
+It is possible that the department giving a module may not wish to approve it as an unusual option for other reasons than lack of space.
 They may consider the module to be inappropriate, or they may not wish to take on the possible extra workload (this particularly applies to modules taken out of their normal year, e.g. a 2nd year module taken in the 3rd, where a special examination may be needed).

 If there are any issues with your taking the option concerned, we will contact you.